vg2023/RiskManagement/TROUBLESHOOTING.md

     });
 ```

-## Issue: NPM can't finde a package / npm package not in registry
+## Issue: NPM can't finde a package / npm package not in registry - OK

 If you see an error like this in the SAP Business Application Studio for any of the required packages, then please follow the steps below: